BinniZenobioCordovaLeandro/HackerRank.news/README.md

 pnpm run eas-preview
 ```

+`note`: first install EXPO GO from PlayStore/AppStore then scan the QR

 ## Continuous Integration and Continuous Deployment (CI/CD)
 Each push to the main branch will trigger a build in EAS.
 The build will be deployed to the preview environment.